Princess Caroline-Mathilde of Denmark: Engagement and marriage

+After the wedding, they were given a side wing of Sorgenfri Palace, located on the shores of the small river Mølleåen in Kongens Lyngby north of Copenhagen, as their residence.
+Here they created a home for their three children: Princess Elisabeth (born in 1935), Prince Ingolf (born in 1940) and Prince Christian (born in 1944).

+The couple lived the rest of their lives at Sorgenfri Palace.
+In 1944, Prince Knud inherited Egelund House near Fredensborg in North Zealand from his uncle, Prince Gustav of Denmark, which the couple then used as their summer residence until the hereditary prince sold it to the Danish Employers' Association in 1954.
+In 1952, Prince Knud also inherited his parents' holiday residence Klitgaarden in Skagen in North Jutland from his mother, Queen Alexandrine, which the couple then used as their holiday home, and remained in the family's possession until 1997.

 Later life

+Not wanting to play a prominent public role, the princess led a relatively quiet life.
+She was involved in various charitable work, most prominently in support of the Danish minority in Germany.

-From 1947 to 1953, Prince Knud was heir presumptive of his older brother King Frederick IX.
-Knud would have become king and Caroline Mathilde queen in their turn, but a change in the constitution in 1953 caused Knud to lose his place in the succession to his niece, Margrethe II.
+From 1947 to 1953, Prince Knud was heir presumptive of his older brother King Frederik IX.
+Knud would have become king and Caroline Mathilde queen in their turn, but a change in the constitution in 1953 caused Knud to lose his place in the line of succession to his niece, Margrethe II.
 After the change, Prince Knud was given the title of Hereditary Prince and Caroline Mathilde became Hereditary Princess.

 Hereditary Prince Knud died on 14 June 1976.
 Hereditary Princess Caroline Mathilde survived her husband by 19 years and died on 12 December 1995 at Sorgenfri Palace.
-She was buried at Roskilde Cathedral next to her husband.
+She was interred next to her husband in Roskilde Cathedral on the island of Zealand, the traditional burial site for Danish monarchs since the 15th century.

 Honours

 The Princess Caroline-Mathilde Alps in Greenland were named in her honour by the 1938–39 Mørkefjord Expedition, as her husband, Prince Knud, had been the patron of the expedition.